 Tanzania, ArushaSerengeti National Park

-On the eastern edge of Serengeti National Park, Namiri Plains opened in July 2014 as the first permanent camp set up within the Soit Le Motonyi reserve, closed to tourism for two decades, to allow the cheetah population to recover.
-45 minutes...
+On the eastern edge of Serengeti National Park, Namiri Plains opened in July 2014 as the first permanent in the Soit Le Motonyi reserve.
+The reserve was closed to tourism for two decades to allow the cheetah population to recover.
+Forty-five...

 52068 W Fork Rd #38, Dolores, CO 81323, USA